atsung1/MIS3640Project/README.md

 ## The Big Idea

 The main idea of our project is to create a tool to help beauty lovers discover a scientifically precise shade of color for their makeup products.
 We will focus on the aspect of color matching from a photo.
-We will explore web scraping, database queries, as well as object-relational mapping.
+We will explore web scraping as well as object-relational mapping.
 Our minimum viable product will be a working webpage in which users can upload a photo of their skin and receive color recommendations in their foundation shade.
 Our stretch goal will be to create a database with makeup products and link in product recommendations in the corresponding shade for the user.

 ## Learning Goals